XRPLF/llvm-project/clang-tools-extra/docs/clang-tidy/checks/hooks-guard-in-for.rst

   #define GUARD(maxiter) _g(__LINE__, (maxiter)+1)
   for (int i = 0; GUARD(3), i < 3; ++i)

-This is the only way to satisify the guard rule when using a for-loop in C.
+This is the only way to satisfy the guard rule when using a for-loop in C.